snobu/powerbi-embed-v2/backend-as-func/README.md

 ### Notes

-- Authentication is only possible against a registered app in Azure, which is of the Application Type **Native**.
+- Authentication is only possible against a registered app in Azure, which is of the Application Type **Native**.<br>
+  If you haven't registered your application, you can do this at https://dev.powerbi.com/apps.
 - Granting permissions is needed in order to have the Function App access the registered app<br>
   1. In Azure go to **App Registrations** and select the registered app of the application type **Native**<br>
   2. In the **API ACCESS**-section go to **Required permissions** and execute **Grant Permissions**